-If you’re finding it difficult to access any of our services or give us feedback about your experience of them, you can ask for help from an advocacy service.
+If you’re finding it hard to access any of our services or give us feedback about your experience of them, you can ask for help from an advocacy service.

-Advocacy services can help you to express your views and wishes and support you to find information about the services that you need.
+Advocacy services can help you to express your views and wishes.
+They can help you to find advice about the services that you need.

 Barnsley advocacy service

-If you are using adult social services and want some help to make a complaint, or have your views heard, you can contact Cloverleaf Advocacy.
+If you're using adult social services and want some help to make a complaint, or have your views heard, you can contact Cloverleaf Advocacy.
 They can provide a service to any vulnerable adult who is over the age of 18 and lives in Barnsley, including:

 - people with learning disabilities